opium-pro/index-maker/README.md

 # Index Maker
 2kb zero dependency library to create index.js files automatically

-> This is ESM module only

-> Default exports are not supported

 1. Install the package

 ```npm i -D index-maker```